Nevenall/ghosting-the-edge/manuscript.md

 Sponsorship is not a guarantee and it's especially not guaranteed to last forever.
 Maybe you're rival will final sabotage your position, maybe you'll learn something that makes you a threat to your sponsor, or maybe they'll just get tired of seeing your face.

-If your character has a sponsor, ask yourself: “How far will your character go to secure their position?”
-“How high will they rise, and how long can they hold on?”
-“What will they do if they lose their sweet deal?”
+If your character has a sponsor, ask yourself: "How far will your character go to secure their position?"
+"How high will they rise, and how long can they hold on?"
+"What will they do if they lose their sweet deal?"

 #### Revolutionary